Types and Values¶

 1.

-// ❌ Operator Dot expects at least 2 operands but got 1!, Expected function type, but got Invalid!
+// ❌ Operator Dot expects at least 2 operands but got 1!

 Which allows Temper to more flexibly combine numbers with class-use syntax.